Sandman035/QuickArch/README.md

 This project was made to make arch install faster for those who want to have a fast install.
 This project used the arch wiki for the instalation process.

+This code may not suit your needs or your computer so look over it before use.

 PLEASE TRY THIS CODE ON A VIRTUAL MACHINE BEFORE USING IT ON YOUR COMPUTER!!!

 There might be some bugs or other problems.
 Please fell free to let me know how to fix these problems and fell free to make personalise this as you please.